-- 1. Plagiarism includes the practice of presenting ideas, words, data, diagrams, illustrations or other output as original pieces of work or without proper acknowledgment (including appropriate identification and referencing) of the source. - 2.
-Data Falsification is an act involving willful creation of false data as in students in the project filling out questionnaires themselves rather than distributing them and soliciting legimate feedback from the population or changing data collected on received questionnaires - 3.
+1. Plagiarism includes the practice of presenting ideas, words, data, diagrams, illustrations or

+- 2. Data Falsification is an act involving willful creation of false data as in students in the project filling out questionnaires themselves rather than distributing them and soliciting legimate feedback from the population or changing data collected on received questionnaires - 3.
 Use of third parties (tacit personation) or cheat ware sites which, typically for a fee, write all or part of a manuscript or design a model that students in the project then present as their own original work.
 (However, cohorts may use a professional proofreading service provided that they declare use of such a service.)
 When third parties prepare academic work-product for one (or more) cohort members, a form of tacit personation results. - 4.
 Free riding collusion involves one student (or more) in the project cohort doing work on behalf of another who in fact makes no contribution to the project.
 In free riding collusion both the student(s) not doing any work as well as the other(s) doing work at the behest of the former, who passes such work off as his/her own are liable. - 5.
 Recycling collusion involves one student (or more) in the project cohort enlisting outside-the cohort support of one student (or more) whose previously submitted academic work product is fobbed off as being the unique intellectual work product of those concerned conspiring project cohort members. - 6.
-Active Personation occurs when one (or more) students outside the cohort subsitute for one (or more) students in the project cohort proffering false identities at the time of project defense (in the admittedly unlikely scenario of the project supervisor not remembering the physical appearance of each member of the cohort).
+Active Personation occurs when one (or more) students outside the cohort substitute for one (or more) students in the project cohort proffering false identities at the time of project defense (in the admittedly unlikely scenario of the project supervisor not remembering the physical appearance of each member of the cohort).